 In September, we participated in reSET’s Flight Night pitch event.
 We’re excited to be part of the 2020 reSET accelerator program, which kicks off January 15.

 That first pitch event opened our eyes and helped us accept that, as a startup, you need to ask for help.
 You need to learn from others—and even learn to know what you don’t know yet.
 In corporate, I was so used to being the expert and presenting a finished product.
 I was used to knowing what work needed to be done and how to get it done—and it had to be perfect.

 Ray and I have both been involved with Leadership Greater Hartford over the last decade.
 Last spring, we connected with them to sponsor one of their events, which was a catalyst to getting us out in the community.
 Back then, we had corporate connections, but President and CEO Ted Carroll Ted helped us understand the community and the entrepreneurial resources.
 It was amazing how all these connections started snowballing.
 Ted connected us to one person who then gave us three people, who then gave us three more.
 It created a movement for us.

-RAY: Through the connections we’ve made with local business resources, the most interesting thing I found is, people really care about the Hartford community and they want to help other people succeed.
+RAY: The most interesting thing I found is, through all those connections, people really care about the Hartford community and they want to help other people succeed.

 NAN: What are some of the biggest lessons you’ve learned in your entrepreneurial journey?
 Any advice for others?

 RAY: I left corporate in April 2019 after more than 20 years, so I’m a little bit newer in this than Jennifer.
 I struggled with the first few months of entrepreneurship.
 It was hard coming from that structured environment where you walk into any meeting and you have instant credibility because you’ve been there a while.

 Now, we’re talking about a new concept.
 You go from having instant credibility to having zero credibility and attempting to figure out how to tell your story in a way that will get other people as excited about it as you are.